-This function informs Citus that the github_events table should be distributed by hash on the repo_id column.
+This function informs Citus that the github_events table should be distributed on the repo_id column (by hashing the column value).

 Then, you can create shards for the distributed table on the worker nodes using the master_create_worker_shards() UDF.

 '''

 SELECT master_create_worker_shards('github_events', 16, 1);

 '''